oracle/cluster-api-provider-oci/docs/src/managed/networking.md

 ## Use a pre-existing VCN, Subnet and Gatways, but the other networking components self managed

-The following `OCIManagedCluster` snippet can be used to to use a pre-existing VCN.
+The following `OCIManagedCluster` example spec is given below

 ```yaml
 kind: OCIManagedCluster